Logo Arbres remarquables

 Les deux chênes

-Further on, two large oaks, standing like immutable sentinels, introduce the walker to a new landscape, followed by two twin purple beeches.
+Further on, a large oak, which has lost its twin to the drought of the last three years, stands like an immutable sentinel, introducing the walker to a new landscape, followed by two twin purple beeches.

 Le cyprès géant